QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/others/res.md

 It's also a better practice to avoid hard-coded padding/margins/..., and instead, add them inside a `dimens.xml`, then use `@dimens/key`.

-So, you can have one `dimens.xml` per category of device screen's size.
+So, you can have one `dimens.xml` per category of device screen size.
 </div></div>